EMERGING MARKETS-Oil, copper gains boost commodity-linked Latam FX

 Sluggish vaccination programs in major economies, such as Brazil, have also cast a pall over the outlook for the region.

-Brazilian Central Bank President Roberto Campos Neto said the second wave of COVID infections will dent economic activity until May.
+Brazilian Central Bank President Roberto Campos Neto said the second wave of COVID-19 infections will dent economic activity until May.

+In Argentina, a new allocation of International Monetary Fund special drawing rights (SDRs) and higher soy prices will not reduce the country's risk of defaulting on its debt again, ratings agency Moody's said.

 Latest